-4.9 Cheshire East Council raised a number of issues in their consultation response to the First Draft Local Plan, including the justification for and sustainability of the possible site at Junction 16 of the M6.
-There have been discussion and engagement on the potential strategic employment locations in the First Draft Newcastle-under-Lyme Local Plan including inviting Cheshire East onto the steering group for the Council's Strategic Transport Assessment.
-Discussion will continue regarding strategic employment sites in the Final Draft Newcastle-under-Lyme Borough Council Local Plan.
-Cheshire East Council reserve their position until there has been an opportunity to review the Final Draft Newcastle-under-Lyme Borough Council Local Plan and its evidence base.
+- 4.16 There have been discussion and engagement on the potential strategic employment locations in the First Draft Newcastle-under-Lyme Local Plan including inviting Cheshire East onto the steering group for the Council's Strategic Transport Assessment. - 4.17 Discussion will continue regarding strategic employment sites in the Final Draft Newcastle-under-Lyme Borough Council Local Plan.